 What's happened

-A Japanese journalist, identified as Shinnosuke Kawashima, has been transferred to Evin Prison in Tehran, according to reports from Radio Free Europe and Iran International.
-The detention occurred around January 20, but the exact charges and circumstances remain unclear.
-Japan is urging Iran for his early release amid ongoing protests in Iran.
+A Japanese journalist, identified as Shinnosuke Kawashima, has been transferred to Evin Prison in Tehran, according to reports from Radio Free Europe/Radio Liberty and Iran International.
+The detention occurred on January 20, but the charges and exact circumstances remain unclear.
+Japan's government is urging Iran for his early release amid ongoing protests in Iran.

 What's behind the headline?